 The founders determined that the Committee would not be politically driven and at the same time, not shy away from taking a stance in the political arena.
 Many of the issues addressed by the Committee have strong public policy implications, including foreign relations, trade policy, civil rights, and social justice.
 As a non-partisan organization, the Committee’s stance on these issues is independent and does not align with any political party in the United States or with any government in Asia.

-With more than 20 years of impactful action, the Committee is respected as a strategic adviser to government leaders in both the U.S. and China and has received public and media recognition for its involvement in issues affecting the advancement of Asian Americans and the progress of U.S. -China relations.
+With more than 20 years of impactful action, the Committee is respected as a strategic adviser to government leaders in both the U.S. and China and has received public and media recognition for its involvement in issues affecting the advancement of Chinese Americans and the progress of U.S. -China relations.